Greetings Good People,

 I wanted to address a topic that most of us are aware of but only a few of us truly understand, Social Media Etiquette.

 To get started, I want to share with you all a story (I love stories, by the way).
 Awhile back, I shared my thoughts on the very controversial case/(s) regarding Bill Cosby.
-I won’t go into detail about what I said, mainly because I can’t remember verbatim, but my post infused so much heat on me that my character was even questioned.
+I won’t go into detail about what I said, mainly because I can’t remember verbatim, but my post infused so much heat on me that my character was questioned.
 After logging off and feeling like the ultimate DC villain, I reached out to a friend of mine who confirmed that my views didn’t spark the backlash, but the way I posted them did.
-And that brings me to today.
+Which brings me to today.
 My fellow followers, please be careful about what you share on the Internet.
 These social media sites are awesome because they can help expand your personal/professional brand and network.
 However, posting the wrong thing can also tarnish it, and whatever we post can potentially float around on the Internet FOREVER (Sandlot voice).

-Which leads me to another thing, cyber bullying.
+And this leads me to cyber bullying.

 I’m convinced that a lot people online either don’t have a full-time job, any moral values, or someone to hug them at night because there’s no need for cyber bullying.
 If you’re unsure about whether you’re cyber bullying or not, then read the list below.